thomasvn/thomasvn.dev/hugo/quickstart/content/tweets.md

 ---
 #### 🐣 *brief thoughts I need to write down somewhere*

+"To me, getting “organized” is not just about cleaning your desk, your kitchen, your living room, or your digital folders.
+It’s really about taking the time to get to know yourself and the space you inhabit"
+Jan 17, 2022

 "A bookshop is a sanctuary of thought.
 A bookshop represents the voice of the community.
 What it chooses to include and exclude is interesting to notice."
 Oct 1, 2021